MicrosoftDocs/Viva/Viva/pulse/setup-admin-access/set-up-in-app-pulse-experience.md

 1. In the **Manage** tab, go to the **Viva Resources** tab.
 2. To turn on or turn off Viva Learning videos, use the toggle associated with **Viva Learning**.
-3. The update will be auto-saved.
+3. The update is auto-saved.

 ## Delete user data

 As an admin, you can delete a user’s past Pulse requests and responses on the user’s behalf.
-Deletion of a user’s data is a hard deletion, and no record of the user’s data will remain.
+Deletion of a user’s data is a hard deletion, and no record of the user’s data remains.
 You can only delete one user’s data at a time, and there is no limit as to how many times a user’s data can be deleted.
 To delete a user’s data:

 1. In the **Manage** tab, navigate to the **Delete user data** tab.
 2. Search for the user that requested their data be deleted by using the search bar and select that user in the populated options.
 3. Select **Delete user data**.
 4. Select **Delete user data** again in the confirmation box.
-5. You will receive a message that says **Pulse data record pending deletion**.
+5. You receive a message that says **Pulse data record pending deletion**.
 Deletions can take up to a few minutes.